wannaup/postman-go/README.md

 `POST   /threads`

 create a new thread, upon creation postman sends a mail containing the message *msg* to the *to* email address setting the sender as the *from* mail address and the *reply-to* field to the email address of the mail node (inbound.yourdomain.com).
+You can include additional info in the *meta* field, they will be always returned when you ask for the thread.

 in:
 ```